 Parents and Governors have key roles in helping The Orchards Primary School to maintain high standards for all our children both now, and for future generations.

-Sean Starr - Chair of Governors, Lecturer at the Institue of Education
+Sean Starr - Vice-Chair of Governors, Lecturer at the Institue of Education

 I am a Senior Lecture in Education, working for the University of Wolverhampton.
 I support the developing of new teachers entering the profession.
 I also deliver on the Master in Education programme.
 I have recently been appointed as interim Head of Partnerships (shared role).
 I have a research focus on school improvement and school effectiveness, with an emphasis on school leadership.